 China covers a land area of 9.6 million square kilometers and currently consists of four municipalities (Beijing, Shanghai, Tianjin and Chongqing), 23 provinces, five autonomous regions (Tibet, Xinjiang, Inner Mongolia, Ningxia, and Guangxi) directly under the Central Government, and two special administrative regions (Hong Kong and Macau).

 Shanghai is the most renowned commercial and industrial city and the international metropolis in China.
 Shanghai is also the economic, transportation, science and technology, industrial, financial, trading, exhibition and shipping center in the country.
 The GDP generated from Shanghai topped the cities in China.
-Currently Shanghai is striving hard to achieve its goals as international economic center, international financial center, international shipping center and international trading center by 2020.
-As of 2012, the population of Shanghai stood at approximately 23,804,300.
-Shanghai covers a land area of 6,340.5 square kilometer, comprising of 16 districts which includes Huangpu District, Xuhui District, Changning Distict and Jingan Distirct etc. and 1 county, Chongming.
+Shanghai has become international economic center, international financial center, international shipping center and international trading center.
+As end of 2019, the population of Shanghai stood at approximately 24,281,000.
+Shanghai covers a land area of 6,340.5 square kilometer, comprising 16 districts.

 Besides cash, banking service is also available for Hong Kong residents living in China.
-In general, basic documents required for opening bank accounts include, but are not limited to, the following:
+In general, a mobile phone which can receive messages in the Mainland as well as basic documents which include, but not limited to the following, are required for opening bank accounts:

 Please check with specific banks for detailed application process and related information if necessary.

 As with most other countries, China adopts the metric measurement system.
-Household voltage is 220 volts in the Mainland, which is the same as Hong Kong.
+Household voltage is 220 volts in the Mainland.
 No voltage conversion is needed if travelers want to use electrical appliance purchased from Hong Kong.
 However, the power plug is different from those commonly used in Hong Kong and thus a plug adapter may be required.
 The typical shapes of power plugs in the Mainland are shown in the pictures below.

 All automotive vehicles, non-automotive vehicles and pedestrians should keep to the right side of the road in the Mainland, which differs from the practice of keeping to the left in Hong Kong.